KyrianU/Hangman/README.md

 - Invalid inputs
     - For every invalid inputs, an error will be displayed on the program and the user will the be asked to input their option again

+# Testing

+# Technologies used

+- Languages used
+    - Python
+- Other languages used in the project were html, css and javascript.
+However these languages were already part of the code institute provided to create this project.

 # Features to Implement In future

 - Scoring sytem with the best scores displayed on the leaderboard